 What is a toast

-- Enough time: The toast displays the message only for few seconds.
-This in many cases will not be enough for the users to read the message before it disappears.
-As I do the research on Android the maximum length for displaying a toast is 3.5 seconds.
+- The toast message is displayed only for few seconds.
+This in many cases will not be enough for the low vision and cognitive challenged users to read the content in the message.
+As I was researching, on Android the maximum length for displaying a toast message is 3.5 seconds.
 Author can set toast.LENGTH_SHORT and toast.LENGTH_LONG for the duration attribute.

-- On page load: If the toast messages are displayed on page load it might be disorienting for certain users.
+- If the toast messages are displayed on page load, it might be disorienting for users with cognitive challenges.

-- Automatic time out: The toasts as said in the definition disappears without user interaction.
-People who want to read it for longer time and who want to dismiss the toast by themselves may not able to do it accurately.
+- The toast messages as said in the definition disappears without user interaction.
+People who takes too long to read them or those who want to dismiss the toast by themselves may not able to do that.

 - Automatic time out: The default behavior of the toast is to time out after a specific duration i.e. 3.5 seconds maximum.
 Unless the author explicitly provides additional time as discussed in the first point.
 Automatic time out is not a good practice as far as accessibility is concerned, but the Android developer guide recommends to use notification instead if user interaction is required to dismiss the non modal.

 Reference links (External websites)

 - How to show message for long duration